Photon: The Ultimate Game on Planet Earth: History

 George Carter III came up with the idea for Photon while watching Star Wars when it premiered in 1977.
 In 1982, research and development started in earnest, and the first Photon center in the Dallas suburb of Garland, Texas, opened in March 1984.
 The original architect for Photon was J.C.
 Collins and his prototype was installed in the center at Garland, Texas in early 1984.
 The system was redesigned to facilitate production and improve performance after prototyping by a formal engineering team led by Kirk Gay, Dan Sellari and Roger Hunter of Dallas, Texas.
 The first franchisee opened in Toronto in June 1985.

 The home units were introduced in 1986 as an Entertech product, at the same time as the Lazer Tag brand units of competitor Worlds of Wonder.
-Both companies were very successful in the Christmas shopping season of 1986.
+Both companies were successful in the Christmas shopping season of 1986.

 By 1987, 70 franchise licenses had been sold and 45 arenas were operating.

+Also in 1987, Takara published a 3D Maze shooting game for the Famicom based upon Photon.
+The game was never released outside of Japan.

 In 1989, lack of financing and loss of franchise revenue forced the corporation to sell off its assets and cease operations.

 In 2007, a new Photon center was constructed in Broken Arrow, Oklahoma.
-It opened on July 1, 2008, but on September 9, 2008, after less than 9 weeks, lack of business revenue forced the center to cease operations.
+It opened on July 1, 2008, but on September 9, after less than 9 weeks, lack of business revenue forced the center to cease operations.

 In 2014, a former Photon operator has begun an IndieGoGo campaign to bring Photon back for a reunion party.

-In 2019, the same former Photon operator continued to hold a once a year "Phocon" event where the original Photon equipment would be used throughout the weekend.
+In 2019, the same former Photon operator continued to hold once a year "Phocon" event where the original Photon equipment would be used throughout the weekend.